catalyst-cloud/catalystcloud-docs/source/identity-access-management/multi-factor-authentication.rst

 Now when the openrc file is sourced there will be an extra prompt, which will require you to add a valid passcode.
-Once this has been entered successfully an openstack authentication token will be added as an environment variable in your current terminal session.
+Once this has been entered successfully an OpenStack authentication token will be added as an environment variable in your current terminal session.